TrioTorus/django-cms-boilerplate/README.md

 * Collects static and media into public/{static,media} respectively.
 * Django admin activated by default.
-* Django timezone setting changed to UTC for sanity.
+* Django timezone setting changed to CET for sanity.
 * HTML 5 base template with simple 404 and 500 error templates.
-* Encourages the use of developer/machine specific `settings.py` file.
+* Encourages the use of split developer/stagine/production specific `settings' module.
 * Encourages the use of virtualenv and virtualenvwrapper.
-* Encourages the use of pip and `requirements.txt`.
+* Encourages the use of pip and separate developer and production requirements files.
 * Encourages the use of git.
 * Includes a .gitignore for the usual junk.
 * Automatically builds a README with installation notes.